martysteer/ambiguity-data/README.md

 Marty Steer, Digital Humantities Research Hub (DHRH) *School of Advanced Study, University of London*

+Robert Hogenraad, Emeritus Professor (August 2017).
+Smoke and mirrors: Tracing ambiguity in texts.
+(Accessed 6 July 2021 from https://www.researchgate.net/publication/319136617_Smoke_and_mirrors_Tracing_ambiguity_in_texts)
-*NB: I recieved a copy of the .lis files from a colleague in April 2018, and transformed them into CSV and JSONL versions for use in my own research projects.*

-The dictionary descriptions below are from the original .lis files.
+*NB: I recieved a copy of the .lis files from a colleague in April 2018, and transformed them into CSV and JSONL versions for use in my own research projects.*The dictionary descriptions below are from the original PROTAN .lis files.
 Some hyperlinks have been fixed.

 **Markers of ambiguity (polydlc.lis)**

-*Robert Hogenraad, Emeritus Professor*

 Looking for markers of ambiguity, we selected from Empson's (1930) "Seven types of ambiguity" those types we could digitize into computer-readable format.
 Polysemy and contronyms were among those.
 We then looked at the following web sites and extracted the items marked as relevant to those two types of ambiguity: